Sugar industry in India

-Sugar has been produced in India since ancient 1200 BC and then it spread to other parts.
-Sugarcane is a native of tropical Indian and Pakistan subcontinent then to Southeast Asia.
+Sugar has been produced in India since ancient times, or at least 1200 BC.
+It then spread to other parts.
+Sugarcane is a native of tropical Indian subcontinent then to Southeast Asia.
 In India, sugarcane is planted thrice a year in October, March and July depending on part of the country.
 Most of the sugar production in India takes at local Cooperative Sugar mills.
 After gaining Independence, India made serious plans for overall industrial development of sugar industry.